denoland/celld/docs/roadmap.md

-# roomd · Roadmap
+# celld · Roadmap

 _Last updated: 2025-05-02_

 ## What is this?

-roomd gives you a new kind of building block:
+celld gives you a new kind of building block:

 🧱 **Many tiny, durable, real-time workers**—each with its own code, its own SQLite state, and sub‑100ms cold start.